scikit-hep/scikit-hep.github.io/pages/installing-packages.md

 ---
 layout: page
-title: Installing Python packages with conda-forge
+title: Installing packages
 permalink: /installing-packages
 nav_order: 35
+custom_title: Installing packages with conda-forge
 ---

-# Avoiding the spaghetti installation
+## Avoiding the spaghetti installation

 Many ways to install Python and Python packages have been developed over the years, and not all of them are compatible with each other.
 Scikit-HEP supports users of the two major systems: (a) pip with virtual environments and (b) conda-forge.
 For a newcomer, conda-forge is usually the simplest and most reliable way to get started, so we describe that.
 Also, we describe how to replace `conda` with `mamba` because it is the fastest way to install packages into that environment.